ranger-ross/ranger-ross.github.io/content/blog/evolution-of-rust.md

 It solves so many of the pain points I have had in other languages and I generally just find writing Rust more engaging.

 However, Rust is not all sunshine and rainbows.
 There are real pain points that need to be addressed if Rust wants to compete with other popular programming languages.
-Many of these pain points are well known (slow compile times, steap learning curve relative to other languages, etc) and I do not have much to add.
+Many of these pain points are well known (slow compile times, steep learning curve relative to other languages, etc) and I do not have much to add.
 But I do want to explore a topic that is less talked about but is very important in my mind.

 Rust's selection of new features and pace of addition.